| Title: | Formal Concept Analysis |

 Set$get_vector()

-The internal sparse Matrix
+The internal sparse Matrix representation of the set.

 get_attributes()